Tick

 Mortgage Options for H1B Visa Holders

-H1B visa holders can finance rental property purchases in the US through various mortgage options.
+H1B visa holders can finance rental property purchases in the US through various H1B visa mortgage options.
 Whether or not you have a US credit history, there are loan programs designed to meet your investment goals.
 Here’s a breakdown of mortgage options based on your credit profile.

-Mortgage Options Without US Credit History
+Mortgage Options without US Credit History

 One of the best mortgage options for rental properties is the DSCR (Debt Service Coverage Ratio) Loan.
 This loan is approved based on the property’s rental income rather than the borrower’s personal income, making it ideal for H1B visa holders.